Document Viewer Guide

 - Convert well-formed references in the page (e.g., WR250) into clickable links

 - See what text the computer's search engine sees on this page, and copy it to the clipboard

-- View RIF sheet as a form, with many "more like this document" links
+- View RIF sheet as a form, with "more like this document" links

 This tutorial provides a walkthrough of these features.

 - Tabs: Table of Contents, Document View, RIF Form